 NH Solar Shares Project

 Lakes Region Conservation Trust (LRCT) is partnering with NH Solar Shares to bring a community solar PV project to the Center Harbor region, providing solar bill credits to local families in need of assistance with their electric bill.
 LRCT will host the project in the field behind their office on Route 25B in Center Harbor.
-It will consist of approximately 120 panels totaling a 40kW ground-mounted solar array.

 “We are delighted to partner with LRCT to build our third project.
 This project will produce enough solar to benefit 12 families (that rotate every two years) from the towns of Center Harbor, Moultonborough, Holderness, or Sandwich.” – Caryn Shield, NH Solar Shares Program Coordinator